gerbauz/OwnWindowsProcessExplorer/README.md

 ## Description:
 This is a simple process explorer for Windows, written only with C++ and Qt and using Windows API.
 It has basic process explorer features:
-1. Showing name of process, it's type, DEP and ASLR usage.
+1. Showing name of process, it's type, DEP and ASLR usage and DLLs used by the process.
 2. Allows to change integrity level
 3. Allows to change privileges

 Also it can be used to show and change files/folders information:
 1. ACL of file or folder
 2. File/folder owner